 Understanding the relationship between wants and needs is a great tool for a writer and you don’t have to be a psychologist or genius to get it right.
 Create a simple answer and allow yourself to change it, if you need to, later.

-As in fiction, how you grew emotionally is critical to a successful story.
+As in internal genre fiction, how you grew emotionally is critical to a successful story.
 Your memoir should clearly demonstrate the difference between who you are today and who you once were.
 What you learned along the way becomes your character arc.
 How did you change?

 What’s the Controlling Idea/Theme